 HOPPERS WE HAVE A PROBLEM...

-But fear not! keep an eye on our pre-owned watches section on our website or visit us at the shop as we get stock on a weekly basis, better still if you have a watch/model in mind, get in contact with us and we will do our very best to source your ideal watch for you.
-All pre-owned prestige watches have to pass Team Hopper’s high standards.
+We don't really!
+This was just the time to say the classic movie quote Hoppers style!
+Keep an eye on our pre-owned watches section on our website or visit us at the shop as we get stock on a weekly basis, better still, if you have a watch/model in mind, get in contact with us and we will do our very best to source your ideal watch for you.
+All pre-owned prestige watches have to pass Team Hopper's high standards.
 Condition is everything and each watch is fully serviced and put in to our shop window and website along with full warranty.